-You will find that local people will love that you are trying, even if there is a little snigger on the side.
+You will find that local people will love that you are trying and do their best to help - on the spot lessons. :)

-I didn't have much to do with the culture and language growing up and I think that's mainly to do with the fact that my Māori father was from up North - meaning his tribal affiliations were there rather than Rotorua which is where I was born.
+I didn't have much to do with the culture and language growing up due to the fact my Māori father was from up North - meaning his tribal affiliations were there rather than Rotorua which is where I was born and grew up.

 When he was growing up in the 1930s he was punished for speaking the language in school.
 True!
 I don't know whether European teachers were trying to wipe out the heathen ways of the indigenous culture or what.